 But now Friday has come and gone.
 We’re done.
-It’s sit around the office and discuss our week and go over cases as we wind down and get ready for the weekend.
+It’s sit around the office time.
+Time to discuss our week and go over cases as we wind down and get ready for the weekend.

 And we’ve got gripes.
 That’s right, complaints y’all!

-There is a tremendous amount of misinformation, denial and just straight up fallacy that is hindering our ability to make you guys better.
-As a patient and client, if you understand this and see things just a little bit from our point of view it will help your recovery and impact your life!
+There is a tremendous amount of misinformation, denial and just straight up fallacy that is hindering our ability, as doctors, to make you guys, as patients, better.

 In an effort to let you understand the inner workings of a doctor’s office, I feel like I need to let you in on something.

-Especially things that we find funny.
-Not funny that you’re feeling pain or hurt or discomfort, we’re not asses.
-Funny, that you are oblivious to the obvious.
+This is especially true for things that we find funny.
+Not funny that you’re feeling pain or hurt or discomfort, we’re not jerks.
+Funny, in that you are oblivious to the obvious.

 Things like this,

 “So what is it?” – and then we explain it and then you nod and ask again, “So what do you think I have…is it bad???”